tyllmoritz/goomba/readme.txt

 Other Stuff
 -=-=-=-=-=-=-

-Gameboy SRAM: Goomba Color automaticly takes care of games which use 8kByte SRAM, games which use 32kByte SRAM must be saved by returning to the menu with L+R.
+Gameboy SRAM: Goomba Color automaticly takes care of games which use 8kByte SRAM.
+  Games which use 32kByte SRAM must be saved by returning to the menu with L+R.

 Link transfer:  Sends Goomba Color to another GBA.
 The other GBA must be in multiboot receive mode (no cartridge inserted, powered on and waiting with